Lear (LEA) Q2 2017 Results - Earnings Call Transcript

 Well, let me start with the last piece first.
 I think we're in excellent shape.
 That trend is nothing new.
 Lear has always been a leader in intelligent smart junction boxes, which is the computer mind that allows for that type of distribution.
 And it's one of the kind of things that we do extremely well that allows us to penetrate the market and that we can design the most efficient architectures for these electrical distribution systems because of our capabilities in the centralized smart, intelligent junction boxes.

 So, that evolution really is nothing new and I think it plays into the strength of Lear.
 Your question on scale, I think is a good one.
 But I believe that we've accomplished scale.
 As we approach $5 billion in revenue, we have adequate scale and footprint and capabilities that will allow this business to continue to grow, thrive and penetrate.
 So, I don't think it needs to be part of a larger electrical distribution business to be successful.
 We're quite successful.
-In fact, I believe we're the highest margin business – higher margin supplier in this business quite frankly.
-So, I don't really believe the need to be with a bigger like electrical player if you will.
+In fact, I believe we're the highest margin business – higher margin supplier in this business, quite frankly.

+So, I don't really believe the need to be with a bigger like electrical player, if you will.
 We are a very big organization at $20 billion in revenue and we have the capital structure that can fund growth.
-The exciting part of it is, there is an overlap in the product between seating and electrical that provides other avenues for growth.
+The exciting part of it is there is an overlap in the product between seating and electrical that provides other avenues for growth.
 So, I would tell you I don't think it needs that, Emmanuel.
 I think we're well-positioned and I think the results speak to that.

 Emmanuel Rosner - Guggenheim Securities